ljunggren/boozang-docs/README.md

 ###### Installing the Chrome extension

-W recommend using the Chrome extension to enable all Boozang features, such as cross-browser testing.
+We recommend using the Chrome extension to enable all Boozang features, such as cross-domain testing.
 The Chrome extension can be downloaded from the Chrome web store [here](https://chrome.google.com/webstore/detail/boozang-ai/bnaebcjlolajbgllgjlmlfobobdemmki).
 To launch the Boozang tool using the Chrome extension, click "Launch" in the Cloud management interface, and you will be prompted to install the Chrome extension.

 ###### Installing the bz fragment